saltysystems/overworld/doc/demo.md

 That's it for the Protobuf file!

-We have one last thing to do before Saline will automatically encode/decode messages for us.
-We need to define a callback in our server, `rpc_info/0` that will tell Saline some important information about our messages.
+We have one last thing to do before Overworld will automatically encode/decode messages for us.
+We need to define a callback in our server, `rpc_info/0` that will tell Overworld some important information about our messages.
 Let's define that now:

 ```
-% Saline RPCs
+% Overworld RPCs
 -define(CHAT_JOIN, 16#1001).
 -define(CHAT_PART, 16#1002).
 -define(CHAT_SEND, 16#1003).